 D. Clinical Study and EAP Patients

-77. As of the commencement of the Canadian Proceeding, there are currently 30 patients receiving treatment in IMV's ongoing clinical studies and 8 patients in screening.
+75. As at the date hereof, there are currently 30 patients receiving treatment in IMV's ongoing clinical studies and 8 patients in screening.
 There are currently no active patients in IMV's Expanded Access Program.

 E. Equity Holders